 Spalding University provides all incoming students with online sexual assault prevention training though our partnership with SafeColleges.
-Students who will be under the age of 21, will also be required to complete alcohol awareness training.
+Students under 21 will also be required to complete alcohol awareness training.

 Emails are sent to each student's Spalding email account to provide specific directions for accessing the training programs.